What is Bloatware and How to Remove It

 Bloatware, also known as potentially unwanted programs (PUPs) or junkware, is when software programs have reduced usefulness because updates take up more disk space and subsequently cause the device to run slower.
 Bloatware can also be bundled with other downloads and cause poor performance.

 For example, when you buy a new phone, it may already come installed with social media apps, an app store, and games.
-Not all of these may prove to be useful to you, so you end up with a device taking up more space, memory, and battery life than necessary.
+Not all these apps may prove useful, and so they take up more space, memory, and battery life on your device than necessary.

 Different types of bloatware also include trialware, or apps that come with a free trial but ask you to pay after a certain time.
-Adware, or apps that cause pop-ups to appear on your screen, is another form of bloatware.
+Adware, or apps that cause annoying pop-up ads to appear on your screen, is another form of bloatware.

 Finally, bloatware can also come from malicious websites.
-Visiting the wrong website can cause bloatware to get inserted into your device.
+Visiting the wrong website can cause bloatware to get inserted onto your device.

-Although bloatware isn't always dangerous, it could have an impact on your device's performance.
-It could also be a privacy risk because pre-installed apps may have permission to track your behavior in ways you don't initially realize.
+Although bloatware isn't always dangerous, it could impact your device's performance.
+Bloatware could also be a privacy risk because preinstalled apps may have permission to track your behavior in ways you don't initially realize.

 Bloatware can also sometimes lead to security issues.
 It may leave your device more vulnerable to attacks or possibly corrupt your system.